Define intake and consent process

 Reasons for use:

-- Statistical power: Obtaining consent prior to random assignment maximizes statistical power per individual who must be approached to request consent.9 If consent is required for the program, but not for data use, it may be possible to obtain consent only from those assigned to the treatment group (Zelen 1979).
+- Statistical power: By randomizing only those willing to provide consent, obtaining consent prior to random assignment maximizes the effective take-up rate, and therefore the statistical power per individual who must be approached to request consent.9 If consent is required for the program, but not for data use, it may be possible to obtain consent only from those assigned to the treatment group (Zelen 1979).
 However, because provision of consent is neither universal nor random, it would not be possible to construct a control group of individuals who would have consented to treatment, requiring the use of an intent-to-treat (ITT) strategy.
 Obtaining consent from all potential subjects prior to random assignment ensures balance on willingness to provide consent.

 - Staff burden: This strategy may affect the morale of program staff or study recruiters who must communicate control group status to a participant.
 This may threaten the long-term viability of the study if staff do not comply with the study protocol, decrease their recruitment efforts, or resign their position.
 Providing support to staff and consistent refresher training on the importance of the research and random assignment may help to alleviate this concern.
-We present strategies to mitigate staff burden in the section “Training and motivating the enrollment team.”
+We present strategies to mitigate staff burden in the section “Training and motivating the enrollment team,” which appears at the end of "Who will conduct enrollment?"

 Consent after randomization